 A few years later the name was changed to Rathcormac Gun Club and in 2007 the members formally changed the name again to Rathcormac Game and Wildlife Club as it was felt that this new title more accurately reflected the activities of the club.
 All our our activities are fully-insured and members benefit from access to the NARGC compensation fund.

 We share news about all kinds of local and national sporting events with our local members, and you’ll be kept up-to-date with what’s on.
 As a local gun club with a strong commitment to sustaining our local environment, we take conservation seriously, and we’re proud of the way we have integrated our conservation and restocking work into the activities of the club.

-The reserve will be open during daylight hours to all and we hope visitors will respect our amenity and its wildlife.
+The reserve is open during daylight hours to all and we hope visitors will respect our amenity and its wildlife.
 We ask that you leave the reserve as you found it by bringing home any litter and stay on the pathways while visiting.
-We have a very strict policy of not allowing dogs of any kind whether on leash or not and we will have to be very strict about this rule in order to preserve the wildlife on the reserve.
+We have a very strict policy of not allowing dogs of any kind whether on leash or not and we are very strict about this rule in order to preserve and not to frighten the wildlife on the reserve.